 Is Naltrexone Right for Me or My Loved One?

 Naltrexone and other maintenance abstinence drugs are effective treatment options for many recovering addicts today.
-But just because the drug is effective doesn’t mean there aren’t problems with it.
-For example, if an addict is determined to use on one particular day, they could simply skip a dose.
-There are injectable treatments available to help ensure adherence but real recovery requires a change in thinking.
+But just because the drug is practical doesn’t mean there aren’t problems with it.
+For example, if an addict is determined to use on one particular day, they could skip a dose.
+There are injectable treatments available to help ensure adherence, but real recovery requires a change in thinking.
 This means a treatment program that combines prescriptions with certified addiction counseling.
 According to the National Institute of Health:

 Naltrexone should not be prescribed without some sort of supportive counseling or medical management.
 (NIH)

 This is solid advice for anyone dealing with drug abuse or addiction recovery.
 Fortunately for them, they are not alone.
 Some have dedicated their lives to helping people in recovery, and some of those people can be contacted right here through Allure Detox.
 Reach out for help, and we will offer you the best treatment options for alcoholism.